 - There is only one way in and one way out.

 We were a disaster waiting to happen.
 And that was before the recent five-year drought and tree mortality crisis.
-As of April 2018, 129 million dead trees were documented in California.
-Sixty-six million of those trees are in the National Forests in and around the Sierra Mountains, in places like Yosemite West (PDF, 756KB, see Page 2).
+As of April 2018, 129 million dead trees were documented in California, many within National Forests in and around the Sierra Mountains, in places like Yosemite West.

 Do Something or You’re Going to Burn!